tl-nguyen/freqtrade-pi/README.md

 ## Start the strategy bot
 - If BBRSI is the class name of your strategy (The class defined in the `bbrsi.py` file)

 - Modify `config.yml`.
-Add your strategy file name and strategy class name associated with it in the strategies section.
+Add your strategy file name and strategy class name associated with it in the strategies section:
 ```
 strategies:
     bbrsi: BBRSI
 ```

-- Start the strategy
+- Start the strategy:
 ```
 ./fp.sh start -s bbrsi
 ```